YashCK/PandaSurf/README.md

     - Implemented cascading and inheritance
     - Support different font properties
       - color, font-weight, font-style, and font-size
-    - Support tag selectors and descendent selectors
+    - Support tag selectors, descendent selectors, class selectors
     - Added support for both style attributes and linked CSS files;
-  - Displays text in the body of the HTTP Response (including special characters &lt;, \&gt;)
   - Supports Content-Encoding, Transfer-Encoding, Cache-Control Headers
   - Addresses URLs which are redirects
   - Caches URLs and fetches/deletes resources depending on if they are fresh
-  - Allow for scrolling
-  - Zooming In/Out

 * File \[file:///.....]
   - Primarily for Text Files